w3c/wcag3/guidelines/groups/interactive-components/expected-behavior/reliable-positioning.md

 status: exploratory
 ---

-:term[Interactive components] retain their position unless a user changes the :term[viewport] or moves the component.
+:term[Interactive elements] retain their position unless a user changes the :term[viewport] or moves the interactive element.